Harmoni Turner: Professional career

 On April 14, 2025, Turner was selected 35th overall in the third round of the 2025 WNBA draft by the Las Vegas Aces.
 She is the second player in Harvard's history to be drafted without first playing for another school.
 On May 7, she was waived by the Aces.

 In April 2025, Turner was invited to Kelsey Plum's Dawg Class, an Under Armour-sponsored camp to help top college athletes transition from collegiate to professional basketball.

 In August 2025, Turner moved to the French League to play for Landerneau.

 Towards the end of the 2025 regular season, Turner was featured — along with Diamond DeShields, Julie Vanloo, Haley Jones, and Shyanne Sellers — in an ESPN article on life on the WNBA fringe given the league's limit of only 12 roster spots per team.

+On April 15, 2026, Turner signed a training camp contract with the Connecticut Sun.
+On May 11, it was announced Turner had joined the Savannah Steel for the team's inaugural season.

 National U23 3x3 career

 Turner was named to the United States women's national U23 3x3 team for the 2024 FIBA 3x3 U23 World Cup.
 Turner and Team USA won the team's first gold medal in tournament history.